dsp2003/clef/README.md

 Changes
 -------

++ [R] Diamond ore will spawn instead of "perfectly cut" diamonds in unvisited worlds (which made zero sense)

++ [M] Diamond can be crafted in Alloy Furnace from 2 diamond ores (recipe learned on picking up the diamond ore, was 4 diamond ores in EK and removed entirely in UG)

 + [N] Core fragment ore can be crafted in Alloy Furnace from 10 Lava and 1 Oil (recipe learned on picking the Lava)

-+ [N] Molten Core can be crafted from 10 core fragments (the recipe added to stone furnace upon pickup, originally was dropped by UFO boss in EK)
++ [N] Molten Core can be crafted from 2 iron bars and 10 core fragments (the recipe added to stone furnace upon pickup, originally was dropped by UFO boss in EK)

 + [R] Metalwork station requires 1 Molten Core to craft (same as in EK)

++ [R] Coal can be crafted from 10 Unrefined Wood in Stone Furnace (recipe learned on picking up the Wood)

 + [N] Core fragment gives 10 points of fuel (seriously, what that pile of blasted glowing stones is even good for?!)